-Commands are run the same as on a single host configuration except that the backup and expire command are run from the backup host and all other commands are run from the database host.
+Commands are run the same as on a single host configuration except that some commands such as backup and expire are run from the backup host instead of the database host.

 Create the stanza in the new repository.

 backup Create the stanza